Lori Matsukawa

-Lori Matsukawa (born 1956) is an American television news journalist who spent thirty-six years as evening news anchor at KING 5, the NBC affiliate in Seattle, Washington.
+Lori Matsukawa (born 1956) is an American television news journalist who spent thirty-six years as evening news anchor at KING 5, the NBC affiliate in Seattle.
 She has won two Emmys and numerous honors from regional and national organizations for her broadcasts, which have covered everything from the imprisonment of Japanese Americans in World War II to the Olympic Games in Salt Lake City and Vancouver.
 She has been honored for her contributions to diversity in U.S. news media by the Asian American Journalists Association and was named Communicator of the Year by the Association for Women in Communications.
 In 2019, The Seattle Times newspaper featured her retirement on its front page.
+Her memoir, Being There: Memoir of an Asian American Journalist, will be published by Chin Music Press in April 2026.

 Early life

 Matsukawa grew up in Aiea, Hawaii, near Pearl Harbor, with two sisters; their parents were both teachers.
 In high school, she became Miss Honolulu and won the Miss Teenage America pageant.
 As an undergraduate student at Stanford University, she interned for KPIX in San Francisco and at the Honolulu Star-Advertiser during summers back home.
 She also wrote for both the student paper and an Asian American student publication; her role models included Connie Chung, Tritia Toyota, and Wendy Tokuda, all broadcasters.
 She graduated from Stanford Phi Beta Kappa with a bachelor's degree in communication.

 While at KRCR, she met and married Larry Blackstock, a news director.
 They have a son, Alex.